neripinata/basic_movement_unity_character/README.md

 # basic_movement_unity_character
-A basic script to can move a character in Unity.
+A basic script to move a character in Unity.